Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 ## Agent client/server

-The agents use HTTPS connections to its API servers for communication between a running agent, the API Manager, AWS API Gateway, Azure API Gateway or Amplify Central.
+The agents use HTTPS connections to its API servers for communication between a running agent, the API Manager, AWS API Gateway, Azure API Gateway or Amplify.
 The Traceability Agents also use the Lumberjack protocol over TCP to communicate to the Amplify search logs service.

 Authentication to the servers is enforced through tokens, username/password, or public/private keys, depending upon what is required by the particular server.
 All JWT tokens and private keys and secrets stay within the environment of the agent.
-Public keys are registered in Amplify Central.
+Public keys are registered in Amplify.
 Configuration details for these settings can be found in the **Deploy your agent** documentation for your specific agent.

 ## Agent configuration file